Master of Science (MS) in Computer Engineering

 - 18 of the 30 units must be from the designated graduate-level Computer Engineering courses.
 Please visit our MS in Computer Engineering website for a comprehensive list.

-- In addition to the non-CSE courses on the list of designated graduate-level Computer Engineering courses, up to 12 additional units may be taken from outside the department.
-Such approval shall be contingent on the credits being suitably technical graduate-level content.
-To count more than 6 units from outside the CSE department, an appropriate justification for the additional increment shall be provided by the adviser and student.
-Departmental approval shall be evaluated with increasing stringency for each additional increment.
+- Up to 12 units may be taken from outside the two departments.
+Such approval will be contingent on the credits being for suitably technical graduate-level content.
+To count more than 6 units from outside the CSE or ESE department, an appropriate justification for the additional increment must be provided by the advisor and student.
+Program approval will be evaluated with increasing stringency for each additional increment.

 - Up to 12 units of 400-level courses can count for graduate credit.

-- Courses with an "N" designation do not count toward the master's degree.
+- CSE courses with an "N" designation do not count toward the master's degree.

-- All courses must be taken for a grade of C- or better.
+- All 30 units required for the degree must be taken for a grade (i.e., not pass/fail), and the grade received in each course must be C- or better.